Jbleezy/BO2-Reimagined/README.md

 * Generators: fixed an issue where recapture sound and fx would play twice
 * Giant Robots: each robot has an openable foot when 3 robots are active
 * Giant Robots: zombie limit no longer decreased to 22 when 3 robots are active
-* Tank: players can go prone
+* Tank: players can go prone on the tank
+* Tank: powerups dropped within the tank are linked to the tank
 * Tank: standing on the tread pushes the player forward instead of backward
 * Tank: changed cooldown to 30 seconds (normally 2-120 seconds depending on how long players were on the tank)
 * Tank: no longer free to activate if called